cbornet/generator-jhipster-swagger-cli/README.md

 ## Use the generated back-end Spring-Cloud FeignClient code
 ### Client configuration
 You can configure the generated FeignClients directly from the application.yml.
 RequestInterceptor beans are generated from the swagger securityDefinitions and are only activated if relevant properties are set.
-If the swagger spec doesn't contain the securityDefinitions, then you will need to configure the clients by yourself (see [spring-cloud doc](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) for details.
+If the swagger spec doesn't contain the securityDefinitions, then you will need to configure the clients by yourself (see [spring-cloud doc](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) for details.)
 #### Configuring basic auth
-The basic auth RequestInterceptor is activated if ```<clientName>.security.<securityName>.username``` is set
+The basic auth RequestInterceptor is activated if ```<clientName>.security.<securityName>.username``` is set.
 ```yaml
 petstore:
     security: